 Potentially having an STI can be scary.
 Since emergency rooms are for life-threatening situations, know which situations need urgent care and which ones can wait for an appointment.
 So when should you go to the emergency room for an STI?
 Read on.

 Is an STI an emergency situation?

-Sexually transmitted diseases are slow.
-They progress slowly, become symptomatic slowly (if at all) and in general are not an emergency situation.
-Keep in mind also that many STDs will not test positive until some time after you get them.
-For the most part, visits to address STDs can wait for an appointment with a primary care physician or obgyn.
+For the most part, visits to address STDs can wait for an appointment with a primary care physician or OB/Gyn.
 You will save a great deal of time and money.
-However, there are always exceptions.
-So when you should go to the ER for an STD?

-When Can I Go to the ER for an STD?
+When can I go to the ER for an STI?

-Many STDs will have serious long-term consequences that become life-threatening crises if they are untreated.
+STDs will have serious long-term consequences that become life-threatening crises if they are untreated.
 HIV is a good example of this, where if left untreated the immune system will be weakened.
-The best approach is to address symptoms, not the disease (unless you newly came into contact with HIV).
-Most people will have an intuitive sense of when these symptoms are serious enough to visit the ER.

 Here are some symptoms that need to be seen urgently:

 - Chest pain